arcadiogarcia/UNIJS/README.md

 This is useful for creating extensible but controlled sandboxed environments that can run on any computer, for example for programming contests.

 ### Are we there yet?
 Nope, sorry.
-The journey has just started this is what is done:
+The journey has just started and this is what is done:

   - Basic windows environment
     - Window creation, deletion, resizing, movement, snip, keyboard shortcuts